Updated on 2026-02-26

 Wire material & diameter

 Aluminum wire usually costs more than mild steel.
-Larger diameters and heavier spools raise the price because you’re buying more metal.
+Larger diameters and heavier spools raise the price.
+You buy more metal that way.

 Brand & packaging